gauritak/fastapi-gemini-temp/README.md

 # task

-Owner: Shreyaan Seth

-Task 1: Create a FastAPI Endpoint to Interact with Gemini API

----

 ### Objective:

 - Build an endpoint in FastAPI that communicates with the Gemini API to fetch LLM-powered responses for a **specific use case**.